 The JGE Outstanding Reviewer Award

 The quality of the Journal of Geoscience Education is dependent on dedicated reviewers and editors.
 JGE Editorial Board would like to recognize those reviewers who: (1) provided reviews of exceptional quality, (2) completed reviews more quickly than average, and/or (3) completed more reviews than average.
 The award will be based on the quality and quantity of reviews completed in the past year.

-Presentation: The names and affiliations of the Awardee and all nominees will be published in JGE following the award selection.
+Presentation: The names and affiliations of the Awardee and all nominees will be published in In the Trenches and NAGT's E-News following the award selection.
 The Award will be presented by the Editor-in Chief at a venue where NAGT members and editorial board members are present; for example, at the National Association of Geoscience Teachers luncheon held during the national meeting of the Geological Society of America.
-This award includes a plaque and a $100 cash prize.
+This award includes a plaque and a $500 cash prize.

 2018 Glenn Dolphin, University of Calgary

 2016 Julie Sexton, University of Northern Colorado

 2015 Katrien van der Hoeven Kraft, Whatcom Community College, and Roger Levine, Independent Consultant